SvnRev: a utility for Subversion and CVS/RCS

 Stamp your applications or components with revision numbers

-SvnRev is a little program that writes the current revision number of project into a C/C++ header file or a Java package file.
-This revision number is stored in constants (macros in the case of C/C++, both as a number and as a string.
-It gets the revision number from the "RCS keywords" that must be present in the source files.
+SvnRev is a little program that writes the current revision number of project into a C/C++ header file, a Java package file, a C# class file or an Ant property file.
+This revision number is stored in constants (macros in the case of C/C++), both as a number and as a string.
+It gets the revision number from the “RCS keywords” in the source files, or (for recent versions of Subversion) from the “working copy” database.
 SvnRev is specifically designed for the Subversion version control system, but it can also be used with CVS and RCS.

 SvnRev is a self-contained utility that does not rely on a particular IDE.
 SvnRev is a portable utility and should run on every environment on which a conforming C compiler is available.
 Our aim was to use it from a "makefile" and to attach to a version control system, and specifically to the Subversion system.

-- The source code of the utility, which can be built with any ANSI C compiler.
+- The source code of the utility, which can be built with any ANSI C compiler —see the build instructions.
+The source code for SQLite is not included in the archive; please download it from http://www.sqlite.org/.

 - A pre-built utility for Win32, including support for "wildcard characters" in the filename(s).